chelseaisaac/torchtitan-runai-distributed/README.md

 ```

 ## To-do list
-- Test with Llama3-70b model with FDSP and TP (Tensor Parallel)
+- Test with Llama3-70b model with FDSP and TP
 - Test with Llama3-405b model with FSDP and TP

 ### Modications from the the repository (& why):